akarzim/dotfiles/README.md

   -V, --version               print the version number"
 ```

-Add support for other dotfiles by editing `init.zsh`.
-You have six functions
+Add support for other dotfiles by creating new `.zsh` files under the `modules/`
-at your disposal:
+directory.
+You have some functions at your disposal:

 - `link SOURCE [DOTFILE]` to create a symlink from `SOURCE` to `DOTFILE`
 - `copy SOURCE [DOTFILE]` to copy the `SOURCE` file to the `DOTFILE` destination